Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

 ROTH Capital gave a rating of “Buy” to MUX, setting the target price at $3.25 in the report published on December 11th of the previous year.

-Volatility was left at 5.60%, however, over the last 30 days, the volatility rate increased by 5.45%, as shares surge +3.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +25.22% upper at present.
+Volatility was left at 5.58%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares sank -5.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.81% upper at present.

 Insider Trading